The Guide to Money in a Second Marriage

 Don’t Neglect Estate Planning

-If you or your spouse have children from a previous relationship, it’s essential to create a legal plan in case of your (or your spouse’s) death.
+If you or your spouse have children from a previous relationship, it’s essential to create an estate plan in case of your (or your spouse’s) death.
+[Here's a full guide on estate planning for a second marriage.]
 The default rules depend on your state, but failing to have a plan in place could mean your children are disinherited… or that your spouse has to sell your joint residence and give your kids from a previous relationship half of the proceeds.
 Exactly how you want your assets distributed after your death is personal, but it’s something that should be discussed as you talk about the extent to which you want to combine finances.

 The bottom line is that every couple will solve the financial puzzle differently.
 The key is to have open, honest discussions about money that respect everyone’s priorities and to recognize that money can be an emotional topic.
 Addressing financial issues will not only protect you if your second marriage ends, either from death or divorce—it will also make your marriage stronger and more likely to succeed.